coffee2code/disable-search/readme.txt

 However, even if this is the case, the form won't work (thanks to this plugin), but it will still be displayed.

+= Can the front-end search only be selectively disabled, allowing it to appear and work under certain conditions (such as only for logged-in users, etc)? =

+No, not at this time, though it is feature being considered.
+(In truth, custom coding could certainly be used to achieve this, but that obviously requires coding knowledge.)

 = Is this plugin GDPR-compliant? =

 Yes.
 This plugin does not collect, store, or disseminate any information from any users or site visitors.